tasdikrahman/tasdikrahman.me/_posts/2019-04-10-docker-rkt-containerd-container-image-structuring-for-container-runtimes.md

 ---
 layout: post
-title: "Container Image Structuring for reusability"
+title: "Container Image Structuring for container runtimes"
-description: "Container Image Structuring for reusability"
+description: "Container Image Structuring for container runtimes"
 tags: [docker, containers]
 comments: true
 share: true
 cover_image: '/content/images/2019/04/docker.png'
 ---

-While you might have read posts about [docker](https://news.ycombinator.com/item?id=16036268) being dead , but give it's adoption.
-That's not really true I feel.
+While you might have read posts about [docker](https://news.ycombinator.com/item?id=16036268) being dead, but given it's adoption.
+That's not [really the case](https://sysdig.com/blog/2018-docker-usage-report/).

 While we have other container runtimes like [runc](https://github.com/opencontainers/runc), [containerd](https://blog.docker.com/2017/08/what-is-containerd-runtime/), [rkt](https://coreos.com/rkt/) and some others.
 Docker is still something which a lot of folks running containers use as their container runtime.

-What this post will describe is an approach of structuring your docker containers, keeping in mind reusability and keeping them as lightweight as possible.
-This what I proposed and implemented back at my last company and they still use this approach for their microservices which process payments for the Indian industry.
+What this post will describe is one of the many approaches of structuring your container images, keeping in mind reusability, security and best practices in mind and keeping them as lightweight as possible.
+At the time of writing this, this is something which is still used to run production container workloads in my last company.

+### Prelude

 Before going ahead, just so that we are on the same page.